mantou132/gem/packages/gem/docs/en/004-blog/006-es-decorators.md

 ## Pitfalls of using ES Decorators

 `@attribute` no longer work through the`observedAttributes`, but intercept the `setAttribute`.
-Do not use the modified` setAttribute` in Devtools, so modify the element attribute in Devtools cannot trigger the element update.
+Do not use the modified` setAttribute` in DevTools, so modify the element attribute in DevTools cannot trigger the element update.

+> [!NOTE]
+> Installing the browser extension [Gem DevTools](https://chrome.google.com/webstore/detail/gem-devtools/lgfpciakeemopebkmjajengljoakjfle) will solve this problem